Payo64/PayoBotNewer/README.md

 # About
-My Discord Bot Code for my discord bot named Payo Bot written in Javascript without the token and client id feel free to use it i dont care.
+My Discord Bot Code for my discord bot named Payo Bot written in Javascript without the token and client id,

+feel free to use it i dont care.